pritampatra27122/Gadgets.Shop/README.md

 # Gadgets.Shop
-E - Commerce Website for buying Gadgets
+A simple E - Commerce Website using HTML, CSS, JavaScript and Php.